josephtheengineer/moofdiscordbot/rules.md

 **==== Rules ====**

+**0: Be nice to each other.**
+*(Punishment: Permanent mute)*

 **1: No spamming.**
-Spamming and message flooding is disruptive to other users and the server.
-Moderators will not hesitate to ban you on first offence.
+b) Mods are on an invite-only basis.
+Please refrain from asking to be promoted.
+c) Staff reserve the right to punish any individual within violation of these rules.
+Arguing about punishments of any sort will not be tolerated.
+*(Punishment: Permanent mute)*

 **2: Respect other members.**
-Refrain from upsetting other users by insult, name calling, denigration, threats, or any form of harassment; there is no reason to act in that manner.
-If a mod finds your username to be inappropriate you will be asked to change it on this server.
+Refrain from upsetting other users by insult, threats, or any form of harassment.
+*(1st offense: Warn) (2nd offense: Permanent mute)*

 **3: Read the channel topics before posting.**
 Please chat in the right channels in order to keep the server organized.
+*(Punishment: Warn)*

 **4: No NSFW or illegal content.**
-No, porn or pirated software.
-Nothing illegal is to be posted on any channel.

-**5: Mentions**
-Use of all-user mentions such as everyone and here are not allowed on this server except for use by admins.
+b) If a mod finds your username to be inappropriate you will be asked to change it on this server.
+*(1st offense: warn) (2nd offense: Permanent mute)*

 **6: Mods and Admin staff policy.**
-a) Mods are on an invite-only basis.
-Please refrain from asking to be promoted.
-b) Mods know all.
-If you are kicked or banned by one mod, rest assured EVERY mod will know.
+a) Mods know all.
+If you are kicked or banned by one mod, rest assured every mod will know.
-c) Mods have been chosen with great care.
-We do not consider the opinions or suggestions of non-mods when selecting new mods.
-Mods know what they are doing, and they read almost everything that gets posted in every channel; very little happens without the mods knowing about it.
-d) Mods take action as necessary.
+b) Mods take action as necessary.
 If you feel like action should be taken and isn't, privately message a mod.

 **==== Welcome! ====**